Riitta Uosukainen

 Riitta Maria Uosukainen (née Vainikka; 18 June 1942) is a Finnish politician and former Member of Parliament.
-She is one of the nine people to gain the highest honorary title, Counselor of State, given by the President, and is one of two currently alive alongside Alexander Stubb.
+She is one of the nine people to gain the highest honorary title, Counselor of State, given by the President, and is one of two currently alive alongside Matti Vanhanen.

 Early life

 She was born on 18 June 1942 in Jääski, which was part of the Viipuri Province in Finland at the time of her birth, but is now known as Svetogorsk in Leningrad Oblast, Russia.
 Uosukainen worked as editor of the Kustannus Oy Tammi publishing house 1965–1966, before beginning university studies.
 She graduated with a Licentiate in Philosophy in 1970.
 She also worked as a teacher from 1969, becoming a Senior Teacher in 1971.
 She continued her career in education by becoming a Lecturer in Finnish language didactics at the University of Joensuu in 1976.
 She also served as Regional Teacher Educator in Finnish from 1976 to 1983.